 Cross-Com 2.0 is a new feature that will allow players to switch between the POV of their team members after issuing them commands.
 The action will all be taking place as ‘they’ see it, and although you won’t be able to fire their weapons yourself (no matter how much you may want to in the heat of the battle) it will be an extremely useful option for coordinating your attacks.
 When it comes down to it, strategy and coordination is what these games are all about, with plenty of hellfire thrown in to satisfy your confusing pre-pubescent urges… for a while.

-The Good: A name that sets the enemy’s colon a-quiver and more features than you can shake an assault rifle at.
+Pros: A name that sets the enemy’s colon a-quiver and more features than you can shake an assault rifle at.

-The Bad: Should sequels really just mean the same but bigger?
+Cons: Should sequels really just mean the same but bigger?